Vacuum interrupter: History

-As of 2018, a vacuum circuit breaker had reached 145 kV and breaking current had reached 200 kA.
+As of 2018, a vacuum circuit-breaker had reached 145 kV with a short-circuit rating of 200 kA.
+In 2019, a research team in China tested a vacuum high-voltage circuit-breaker with 12 interrupters, for a rated voltage of 363 kV and a short-circuit rating of 63 kA.

 Classification

 Vacuum interrupters may be classified by enclosure type, by application, and by voltage class.

 Experimental, radio-frequency, and early power-switching vacuum interrupters had glass enclosures.
 More recently, vacuum interrupters for power switchgear are made with ceramic envelopes.

 Applications and uses include circuit-breakers, generator circuit-breaker, load switches, motor contactors, and reclosers.
-Special-purpose vacuum interrupters are also manufactured, such as those used in transformer tap changers, or in electrical arc furnace.
+Special-purpose vacuum interrupters are also manufactured, such as those used in transformer tap changers or in electrical arc furnaces.

 Generator circuit-breaker

-Researches and investigations in the early 1990s allow the employment of vacuum switching technology for generator applications.
-Generator switching applications are well known for their higher strains on interrupting devices such as high fault current of high asymmetry or high and steep transient recovery voltage; the standard IEC/IEEE 62271-37-013 (former and still valid IEEE C37.013, 1997) was introduced to address such requirements on circuit breakers used in generator applications.
+Research and investigation in the early 1990s allowed the employment of vacuum switching technology for generator applications.
+Generator switching applications are well known for their higher strains on interrupting devices, such as high fault current of high asymmetry or high and steep transient recovery voltage; the standard IEC/IEEE 62271-37-013 (former and still valid IEEE C37.013, 1997) was introduced to address such requirements on circuit-breakers used in generator applications.

-Vacuum circuit breakers can be qualified as a generator circuit breakers according to IEC/IEEE 62271-37-013.
-Compared to circuit breakers using other quenching media (such as SF6, air-blast or minimum oil), vacuum circuit breakers have the advantages of:
+Vacuum circuit-breakers can be qualified as a generator circuit-breakers (GCB) according to IEC/IEEE 62271-37-013.
+Compared to circuit-breakers using other quenching media (such as SF6, air-blast or minimum oil), vacuum circuit-breakers have the advantages of: